 UEFA President Michel Platini has pledged to limit travel time for fans attending the tournament.

 "We have to see in which regional zone we are.
 We have to see what will be the priority,'' Mammadov said.

 The Azerbaijan official said he expected fans to come to Baku from neighboring UEFA countries Russia, Georgia, Turkey and Kazakhstan, plus Iran and Turkmenistan from Asia.

-"It was a very good decision by the UEFA president to bring football to the fans and not the fans to football,'' Mammadov said, adding that Azerbaijan would "open our borders'' through football.
+"It was a very good decision by the UEFA president to bring football to the fans and not the fans to football,'' Mammadov said.